sara-nl/swiftdocs/source/Pages/Clients/awscli.rst

 Restoring a deleted object
 --------------------------

-Now if you by accident delete an object, then you can still retrieve it.
+Now if you, by accident, delete an object, then you can still retrieve it.
 Suppose we do the following:

 .. image:: /Images/accidental_file_deletion.png